rackerlabs/support-how-to/content/cloud-servers/migrate-from-parse-to-rackspace.md

 	    pm2 start parse.json

-You will likely need to modify custom code for it to run successfully.
+You might need to modify custom code for it to run successfully.
 You can find more information about this process on the [Parse website](https://parse.com/migration).
 The Parse stack already has all of the Cloud Code replacements installed.

 For debugging purposes, you can view the Parse logs at `/home/parse/.pm2/logs/`.

 ### Install and configure your certificate

 After Parse is running, you can configure a valid certificate within NGINX.
 If you do not have a valid certificate, you can purchase one through Rackspace if you are hosting a physical server with us.
 If you have questions, contact your Account Manager or Rackspace Support.

 1. Modify `/etc/nginx/conf.d/<your_url>.conf`, where `<your_url>` is the URL that you provided when you deployed your Parse stack.